apache/maven-resolver/src/site/markdown/local-repository.md

-In case of shared (multi-threaded, multi-process or even multi host) access to local repository, coordination is a must, as local repository is hosted on file system, and each thread may read and write concurrently into it, causing other threads to get incomplete or partially written data.
+In case of shared (multi-threaded, multi-process or even multi host) access to local repository, coordination is a must, as local repository is hosted on file system, and each thread may read and write concurrently into it, causing other threads or processes to get incomplete or partially written data.

 Hence, since Resolver 1.7.x version, there is a pluggable API called "Named Locks" available, providing out of the box lock implementations for cases like: